AdaCore/ada_coding_standards/source/guidelines/software_engineering/swe04_hide_implementation_artifacts.rst

 Type :ada:`Content_T`, as well as the record type components of type :ada:`Stack_T`, are no longer visible to clients.
 Any bugs in the stack processing code must be in this package, or its child packages, if any.

+"""""""
+Notes
+"""""""

+This rule can be partially enforced by the GNATcheck switches Visible_Components applied.